-Ajay leaves the group to work at 3M as a Product Development Engineer.
+Ajay leaves the group to work at 3M as a Senior Product Development Engineer.
 Congratulations and good luck!

 We welcome Lucero Ramirez (Chemistry, University of Texas at Pan American), Javier Topete (Chemistry & Biology, University of Texas at Pan American) and Aadarsh Padiyath (Woodbury High School) to our group for the Summer.